-There is a massive log jam at the top of the run it’s been there for over 10 years.
+There was a massive log jam at the top of the run it’s been there for over 10 years.
 Really easy portage and also pretty easy sneak option on river left.
 Mike had apparently run the river many times.
 Somehow he got flushed into the log jam.
 Witness said the saw him catch the eddy above it and next thing they knew his helmet and life jacket were floating by.
-Class 2 move to avoid it, low water, 75 degree day, rare that the river is running in June.
-Easy to get relaxed out there.
+Low water, a 75 degree day, rare that the river is running in June.

 I’ve been talking about removing the log jam for years but most the community wouldn’t allow it.
 They say “ it’s a catchers mit for the wood” that’s bullshit because every time a log goes in there one goes out.
 Those logs aren’t in there as solid as people think and move all the time.

 At 7:45ish June 22 Michael Feeheely didn’t make the slot and was swept right into the Oregon Slot log jam.
 He was with 3 others I believe.
 Two had already made the slot and Mike was going into the log jam backwards.
 I believe one person saw him from up top.
 The two below saw his helmet, life jacket flush downstream.
 The people at the bottom then knew he must be in the log jam.
 There was nothing anyone could do.
 I’m not entirely sure the exact details but that’s what I’ve gathered.

 Some friends of mine and Mike's went in that night in the dark and retrieved the boat out of the logs but couldn’t find Mike.
 I had 3 guys with me and we have lots of felling and tree climbing experience.
 It seemed the body was still under there so we removed the log jam completely.
 Some wood flushed downstream but we pulled that out and bucked it up.
 There are some larger logs that aren’t in main channels that are still out there but they won’t move and the run will be low enough to walk down in a month and we will buck them into small pieces as well.